We have provided music videos and resources to use at home.

 Schools can also upload these resources to their own VLE.

-From Monday 22 February 2021, South Tyneside Music Service is offering six weeks of activities for children and young people.
+South Tyneside Music Service offers activities for children and young people.

 As well as being fun, there are also learning benefits as they help develop music skills.

 The sessions are around 15 minutes long and there will be a new set of activities each week.
 All activities will have a song or another element to practice each week, so there is something to work on every day.